 Not everything beautiful is meant to last forever.
 Life is not a bed of roses and breakups are one of the items on the list that makes us realise that all lives aren’t Disney movies.
 The end of a relationship is downright unfair; whatever the reason might be.
 People change, cheat, grow out of love; no matter the reason, breakups are heart wrenching.
 And mind you, not every person you have had a break up with is a Robin to your Ted.

 After the breakup, life gets sappier, everything is blase.
 Fighting the obvious sadness will result in nothing.
-Give yourself time to grieve.
+Give yourself time to grieve, acknowledge the pain and the hurt.
 It is important to have enough breakup recovery time.
 We, at the end of the day, are human.
 Humans adapt, survive.
 This recovery time is important.
 “Why did this happen?”, “I love him/her so much” are the obvious things that play and replay in our heads.
 Sleep is minimal.
 Even the dreams haunt, mock, tease you.
 Your favourite merlot becomes your best friend.
 Shutting yourself in is a common phenomenon.
 Taking a shower is not even in the to do list.
 All these are important for the healing process.
 Sure, it hurts, but doing it every day, day in and day out, you sort of get used to it and somehow after a month or two, getting out of the bed in the morning becomes more of a routine than a necessity.
 Breakup recovery time is subjective – many people bounce off a broken relationship faster, while some take their own sweet time brooding and coming to terms with it.

 Denial and post-breakup depression is real and hard to get over, agreed.
 Sadness after breaking up with someone you love is natural, and may even hurt more.
 There are these stages of breakup that one eventually crosses to heal and start over.
 Waiting for the phone to ring to listen to his/her voice, stalking on social media is a thing after a breakup now, monitoring if your ex-partner is as sappy (sad and moppy) as you are.
 And then there are these things that you should never do after breaking up.